Olimaol/CompNeuroPy/docs/examples/opt_neuron.md

     ### results_ist, we do not use all available information here, but you could
     rec_ist = results_ist.recordings
     pop_ist = results_ist.data["population_name"]

+    ### the get_loss function should always calculate the loss for neuron rank 0!
     neuron = 0

     ### get the data for calculating the loss from the results_soll